rudyoyen/questions/answerstoHTMLQuestions.md

 	Adding the async keyword to the script tag will tell the browser to continue constructing the DOM while the contents of the script are fetched.
 NOTE, this only works if the script has an external reference.
 Adding async to a an inline script will have no effect.
 	BD NOTE - I assume this means the async keyword only allows the fetching of the content to happen asynchronously but the execution of the contents of the JS file will still pause the DOM construction.

+	Another option is <script defer>.
+This defers the execution of the script until the HTML is parsed all other resources are loaded but before DOMContentLoaded is fired.
+The benefit would be that the visible content loads faster but there are reports that the defer behaves differently in different browsers and is not completely reliable.

 BD Question - What does the browser do when it encounters a style tag?
 (Render Blocking)